 A 2018 review on the contributions of fruits & vegetables to health highlighted the wide variety of phytonutrients that they contain and some of the various mechanisms by which they can impart benefit.(Yahia, 2019) A 2020 umbrella review also highlighted the various health effects on a wide variety of different conditions and discussed some of the bioactive compounds that likely contribute to these findings.(Wallace, 2020a) The authors concluded that the strongest benefits may come from cruciferous vegetables, dark-green leafy vegetables, citrus fruits, and dark-colored berries.
 A 2021 review highlighted the various classes of compounds providing different colors in vegetables and the health benefits associated with these classes, showing each colored vegetable has compounds with potentially several different health-promoting properties.(Sharma, 2021)

-100% fruit juice, unlike sugar-sweetened beverages, seems to only minimally contribute to weight gain.(Benton, 2020) While 100% fruit juice will not have much, if any, fiber, many of the other phytonutrients found in fruits will be present, and for this reason 100% fruit juice can have health benefits.(Ruxton, 2021) A recent analysis found unsweetened fruit juice was not associated with several examined health outcomes, though it is possible relatively low intake would have precluded any associations being found.(Fardet, 2019) A review on apple juice notes that more benefits should be expected from cloudy juice rather than clear juice as the additional processing steps to generate clear juice will remove additional nutrients.(Vallée Marcotte, 2022) For people who do not meet general recommendations for overall fruit and vegetable consumption, supplementing with 100% fruit juice in moderation may prove beneficial.
+100% fruit juice, unlike sugar-sweetened beverages, seems to only minimally contribute to weight gain.(Benton, 2020) While 100% fruit juice will not have much, if any, fiber, many of the other phytonutrients found in fruits will be present, and for this reason 100% fruit juice can have health benefits.(Ruxton, 2021) A recent analysis found unsweetened fruit juice was not associated with several examined health outcomes, though it is possible relatively low intake would have precluded any associations being found.(Fardet, 2019) A review on apple juice notes that more benefits should be expected from cloudy juice rather than clear juice as the additional processing steps to generate clear juice will remove additional nutrients.(Vallée Marcotte, 2022) A more recent analysis found that 100% fruit juice at up to 1 cup daily does not lead to increased risks of diabetes or meaningful weight gain.(Chen, 2023) For people who do not meet general recommendations for overall fruit and vegetable consumption, supplementing with 100% fruit juice in moderation may prove beneficial.
 Sweetened fruit juice and canned fruits (generally sweetened), however, do seem to increase the risk of negative health outcomes significantly.(Fardet, 2019)

 The evidence is clear that eating many daily servings of a variety of different fruits and vegetables is health-promoting, with benefits potentially seen with up to 10 combined servings daily.
 Meaningful benefits are seen with substantially less than this.
 Thus, I recommend consuming a variety of different types and colors of fruits and vegetables, aiming for at least 5 combined servings (400 grams) daily, knowing additional benefit can likely be attained with even higher amounts.
 Whether fruits and vegetables are purchased fresh, frozen, or canned is a matter of preference.
 If it is unrealistic to obtain several servings daily for whatever reason, consuming 100% fruit/vegetable juice (not sweetened) for 1-2 servings daily is a reasonable substitute.